centrifugal/centrifugo/internal/envconfig/README.md

 # envconfig

-This is a copy of https://github.com/kelseyhightower/envconfig due to this issue: https://github.com/kelseyhightower/envconfig/issues/148.
+This is a fork of https://github.com/kelseyhightower/envconfig, original license left unchanged.

-Once there is a native way to disable Alt env vars we can switch back to the original package.
+First reason is this issue: https://github.com/kelseyhightower/envconfig/issues/148.

-So the main change is:
+Basically, we are not using ALT names here, so the main change is:

 ```
 name := strings.ToUpper(ftype.Tag.Get("envconfig"))